 But then I started to develop serious problems with my eyes due to diabetic retinopathy & macular degeneration.

 (I hadn’t been taking care of myself nor my diabetes for a few years while I lived in Columbus, OH.
 In addition, my primary care physician never once referred me to an eye specialist even though eye issues, especially bleeding vessels, are a common side effect of diabetes.
-In SA, Dr. Morgan continuously sent me to specialists as I received several laser treatments as the blood vessels kept leaking.)
+In San Antonio, Dr. Morgan continuously sent me to specialists where I received several laser treatments as the blood vessels kept leaking.)

 Times had changed so there were additional protocols available to follow (instead of just laser treatment).
 He would administer an injection of aflibercept from Eyelea.